The Graduate School will consider applicants who:

 - Request a transcript evaluation for transfer of credit, if applicable.

-- Have earned an undergraduate GPA of 3.0 or higher on a 4.0 scale on the highest degree completed.
+- Have earned a GPA of 3.0 or higher on a 4.0 scale on the highest degree completed.

 - Submit a current resume or curriculum vitae.